ai-cam/ai-cam.github.io/_reports/ai-needs-to-serve-people-science-and-society-a-vision-for-ai-cam.md

 ---
 title: "AI needs to serve people, science, and society: A vision for ai@cam"
-excerpt: This report sets out the vision for AI@Cam, a new flagship mission at the University of Cambridge.
+excerpt: This report sets out the vision for ai@cam, a new flagship mission at the University of Cambridge.
 It examines how AI can be leveraged to benefit science and society while addressing challenges of equity and inclusion.
 The report emphasizes the need for coordination across research, engineering,